 Provisional registration alone does not permit you to practice nursing.
 You must hold an interim licence or annual licence to practice nursing in NL.

-Provisional Registrants who practice without a valid interim licence will be subject to an Unauthorized Practice ($100/shift worked with no maximum) and subject to discipline where the period of practice exceeds 3 shifts from and including the 1st shift.
+Provisional Registrants who practice without a valid interim licence will be subject to an Unauthorized Practice ($100/shift worked with a maximum fee of three times the regular licensure cost) and subject to discipline where the period of practice exceeds 3 shifts from and including the 1st shift.

 Interim licences may be issued to IENs who have been granted provisional registration.
 To obtain an interim licence to practise nursing in Newfoundland and Labrador, you must submit the following: